PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-07 04:30:15
+Last updated: 2024-04-07 04:34:49
-Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar
+Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister